lakridserne/db-miniproject-2-nosql/README.md

 We encountered that the file was to large so what we did was we had the files size reduced to 2GB which worked

+ #Intro
+ our task was to ......

  Problem statement (twwiter)

  Motivation

+ We want to research and experiment the difference bewtween mongodb and Neo4j in reagads to scalability and compare the databases feature

 1)  Import stament: This statement import the "2G.csv" file.